Jackie Waters-Dewhurst - Chief Executive Officer

 June Richardson - Schools Effectiveness Adviser

-She has over 26 years of primary teaching experience and has held a number of leadership roles in different contexts.
-She has served as head teacher of two Church schools in the Diocese of Lincoln both in Lincolnshire and North Lincolnshire.
-She has experience of the academy and maintained sectors.
+June has over 26 years of primary teaching experience and has held a number of leadership roles in different contexts.
+June has served as headteacher of two Church schools in the Diocese of Lincoln.
+She has a wealth of leadership experience in the academy and maintained sector.
+June has worked as a curriculum support teacher, moderator and a Head Teacher Peer Leader.
+In this role, she supported school leaders with self-evaluation, development of effective practice and monitoring of standards.
+She has led planned and delivered successful CPD programmes to groups of schools.
 June holds the NASENCo award and is committed to schools being inclusive places of learning.
-She is also a member of the Diocesan Board of Education.

 Vicky Matthews - Schools Effectiveness Adviser & Head